Data cooperative: Fiduciary obligations to members

 This key aspect of data cooperatives refers to the legally bound obligations that cooperatives have to its members.
 Data cooperatives are member owned and member run, and there needs to be a set of rules (bylaws), that govern the cooperative, and have been agreed on by all members.
 The main factor that these rules cover are policies regarding the usage and or access of member owned data.

 Direct benefit to members

-This key aspect refers the overall desired goals outcomes of a data cooperative.
+This key aspect refers to the overall desired goals outcomes of a data cooperative.
 Data cooperatives must provide benefit to all members of the cooperative.
 Data cooperatives accomplish this by analyzing the data and identifying useful insights amongst the data, that is then shared to the members of the cooperative.

 Counter weight to data power imbalances

 Within contemporary societies, "data" - as a commodity - is continuously becoming more valuable.
 Over the past decade, the control of data has been concentrated between a limited number of actors, such as; 'big tech' companies (e.g. Facebook & Google) and government entities.
 By forming a data cooperative, citizens can actively establish themselves as stakeholders within the world's data economy.
 Through creating stakeholders, data cooperatives contribute to evening out the data power imbalances by competing against, and impeding on the data monopolies that the 'big tech' companies and government entities have.